baihongguo/hlmm/docs/hlmm_chr.rst

 column is family ID, and the second column is individual ID; subsequent columns are phenotype or covariate observations.
 This is the same format used by GCTA and FaSTLMM.

-If you specify a random_gts.bed file with the option --random_gts, the script will fit HLMs (:class:`hetlm.model`), modelling random effects for the SNPs in random_gts.bed.
-If no --random_gts are specified, then HLMMs (:class:`hetlmm.model`) are used, without random effects.
+If you specify a random_gts.bed file with the option --random_gts, the script will fit HLMMs (:class:`hetlmm.model`), modelling random effects for the SNPs in random_gts.bed.
+If no --random_gts are specified, then HLMs (:class:`hetlm.model`) are used, without random effects.

 Minimally, the script will output a file outprefix.models.gz, which contains a table of the additive